The Best Peruvian Restaurants In LA guide image

 11 great spots for ceviche, lomo saltado, arroz chaufa, and more.

-Home to one of America’s largest Peruvian communities, LA has plenty of options for sampling Peru’s cured seafood, grilled meats, criollo dishes, and amazing fried rice.
-Regardless of what part of town you’re in, Peruvian food can be found all over the city and in all styles, from fast-casual spots to sceney West Hollywood places.
-But these are the 11 best Peruvian restaurants to try right now.
+Home to one of America’s largest Peruvian communities, LA has plenty of restaurants serving cured seafood, grilled meats, criollo dishes, and amazing fried rice.
+Regardless of what part of town you’re in, you can find Peruvian food all over the city and in all styles, from fast-casual spots to sceney West Hollywood places.
+These are the 11 best of the bunch.

-If watching an army of rotisserie chickens turn in perfect unison sounds like a great place for a meal, rather than a scene out of Chicken Run, then check out Pollo A La Brasa.
-This Koreatown spot is an impressively large operation that always churns out juicy and well-seasoned poultry.
-They stay true to their Peruvian roots by smoking the birds in a wood oven, seasoning with salt, and letting the skin develop a distinctly charred exterior.
-With a quarter bird coming in at $8.22 (including sides), this is a fast, easy, and delicious option for the next time you can’t be bothered to step foot in your kitchen and would rather feast on some excellent chicken.
+If watching an army of rotisserie chickens turn in unison sounds like your personal version of a therapeutic practice (rather than a deleted scene from Chicken Run), then check out Pollo A La Brasa.
+This Koreatown spot always churns out juicy and well-seasoned poultry, staying true to their Peruvian roots by smoking the birds in a wood oven, seasoning with salt, and letting the skin develop a distinctly charred exterior.
+With a quarter bird coming in at $10.05 (including sides), this is a fast, easy, and delicious option for the next time you can’t be bothered to step foot in your kitchen and would rather feast on some excellent chicken.
 The bird comes with thick-cut fries, warm rice, beans, and spicy green ají salsa to drench it all in.
 But if you’re feeling beef instead, Pollo A La Brasa also grills great anticuchos (beef heart skewers) that are tender, never chewy, and go great with that spicy ají sauce.

 Mario’s Peruvian and Seafood is a Hollywood spot that specializes in, you guessed it, delicious seafood.
 Their ceviche mixto is a heaping mix of white fish, shrimp, and squid that gets lightly cured in fresh lemon juice.
 As per tradition, this all comes with boiled potatoes, steamed corn, and fresh red onion, making it a perfect size for sharing.
 Mario’s also has a fantastic chicharron de calamares (crispy fried squid) that comes with tartar sauce and pickled red onion salsa.
 It’s served hot and fresh from the fryer and goes great with either a fresh spritz of lemon or their ají salsa.
 Expect to see people hoarding to-go cups of this green sauce in their bags because it’s seriously delicious, spicy, and tart from the chili’s sharp citrus flavor.

-Sandwiched between two pawn shops on Van Nuys Blvd., Puro Sabor is a brightly colored restaurant that serves a particularly delicious lomo saltado, which ranks pretty high on our list of best ways to enjoy meat and potatoes - preferably at the same time.
-This chifa dish is a rib-eye steak stir fry with big chunks of beef, tomatoes, grilled onions, french fries, and a large sprinkling of green onions on top.
+Sandwiched between two pawn shops on Van Nuys Blvd., Puro Sabor is a brightly colored restaurant that serves a particularly delicious lomo saltado.
+This chifa dish has rib-eye stir-fried with big chunks of beef, tomatoes, grilled onions, french fries, and a heavy sprinkling of green onions on top.
 Big splashes of soy sauce and vinegar tenderize the beef strips, releasing their natural drippings to create a light sauce that coats the fries.
-In other words, this meat and starch masterpiece is addictively salty and nearly impossible to stop eating once you start.
-If you want something sweet to balance out all the savory, try some sticky picarones - crispy fried donuts made from pumpkin and sweet potato.
+In other words, this meat and starch masterpiece is nearly impossible to stop eating once you start.
+If you want something sweet to balance out all the savory, try some sticky, crispy picarones made from pumpkin and sweet potato.
 They get drenched (and we mean drenched) in a runny homemade syrup, which somehow makes them both decadent and deceivingly light at the same time.

 LA Guide